-APPENDIX A: STUDENT HANDBOOK ACKNOWLEDGEMENT
+APPENDIX A: STUDENT ACKNOWLEDGEMENT

-RTE STUDENT HANDBOOK ACKNOWLEDGEMENT
+RTE STUDENT ACKNOWLEDGEMENT

-l, have read the Radiologic T echnology Student Handbook and understand the policies and procedu res contained therein.
-I unders tand that I will be subject to all policies found in this handbook.
-Student Printed Name St udent Signature Date
+I. have read the Radiologic Technology Student Handbook and understand the policies and procedures contained therein.
+I understand that I will be subject to all policies found in this handbook, the RRCC Handbook, and specific course syllabi.
+Student Printed Name Student Signature Date